-I'll be the custom-breaker: and begin To show my sex the way to freedom's door (Elizabeth Cary, The Tragedy of Mariam, I, iv, 309- 310)
+I'll be the custom-breaker: and begin To show my sex the way to freedom's door --Elizabeth Cary, The Tragedy of Mariam

 On December 17, 1612, a play was licensed at the Stationer's Register.
 The play was titled The Tragedie of Mariam, the Faire Queene of Jewry.
 Set in Old Testament Judea, it dramatises the plight of Herod's beautiful, chaste but outspoken wife, Mariam.
-In the following year this play was published in quarto form, printed by Thomas Creede for the bookseller Richard Hawkins,'to be sold,' according to the title page, 'in his shop in Chancery Lane'.1 The Tragedie of Mariam 'is the first published, original play in English known to have been written by a woman.'2 That woman was Elizabeth Cary, the Lady Falkland, and her play is of such quality that some scholars have argued for its influence on Shakespeare's Othello.
+In the following year this play was published in quarto form, printed by Thomas Creede for the bookseller Richard Hawkins, "to be sold," according to the title page, "in his shop in Chancery Lane." i The Tragedie of Mariam "is the first published, original play in English known to have been written by a woman." ii That woman was Elizabeth Cary, the Lady Falkland, and her play is of such quality that some scholars have argued for its influence on Shakespeare.
+Cary's play circulated in manuscript form for some years before its publication, so there is a good chance that Shakespeare had sight of a version of it when he was writing Othello in 1607. iii